 Can I choose my own repairer?

-You’ll often be able to choose your own repairer for broken glass and windshields, but be sure to check your policy terms to confirm.
+Yes, you can choose your own repairer for broken glass and windshields, but be sure to check your policy terms to confirm.

 However, if you’re only going for repairs rather than a replacement, it might be worth going for one of the insurer’s repairers to take advantage of the widely available lifetime repairs guarantee option.